PO Box 837, 10 SOUTH MAIN STREET

 No political advertising of any kind may be placed on library property.
 This includes bulletin boards and lawn signs.

 RIPLEY MEETING ROOM

-- Light refreshments are permitted.
-Tobacco products and alcoholic beverages are not Groups must supply their own coffee, cups, utensils, etc. The group is responsible for disposing of leftover food in the trashcan; clean the kitchenette if it has been used.
+4. Light refreshments are permitted.
+Tobacco products and alcoholic beverages are not permitted.
+Groups must supply their own coffee, cups, utensils, etc and clean the kitchenette if it has been used.

-- Groups will be responsible for setting up the meeting room according to their own needs.
-Chairs, tables, and a television with VCR are available.
-Any special arrangements for technology must be made with the Library Director two open days in advance.
-The group must restore the room to neat order.
+5. Groups will be responsible for setting up the meeting room according to their own needs and returning it to its previous condition.
+Any special arrangements for technology must be made with the Library Director at least two business days in advance.
 If the heat has been on, return the thermostat to 60 degrees; close and lock open windows.
 Any necessary set-up and take-down should be included in the time being reserved.

-- No parent or guardian attending a meeting or program in the meeting room may leave any child under age seven unattended in the Library.
+6. No parent or guardian attending a meeting or program in the meeting room may leave any child unattended in the Library.

 New patrons must show photo identification and something bearing their current physical address.
-This could include a driver’s license, utility bill, printed personal check, or car registration.
+This could include a driver’s license, utility bill, car registration, etc.